Democratic-Republican Societies: Activities

 The societies usually met once a month, more often during election season.
-Applicants for membership had to have five members attest to their "firm and steadfast friend of EQUAL RIGHTS OF MAN" and a couple of members could blackball an applicant.
+Applicants for membership had to have five members attest to their "firm and steadfast friend of EQUAL RIGHTS OF MAN" and a few members could blackball an applicant.
 "Apostasy from Republican principles" was ground for expulsion.
 Officers were rotated regularly, in one case every month.

 The societies politicked in local elections officially or quietly.
 They often joined parades and celebrations of July 4 and were credited in 1794 with having made that day "more universally celebrated" than it had been.
 They also celebrated July 14, the French Bastille Day.
 Some societies engaged in direct action to help France in its war with Britain, such as by equipping French privateers.

 Endless discussions and rounds of resolutions fill the minute books; most common were general addresses and resolutions critical of the Washington administration.
 In the western states, members of the societies agitated against the British for holding the frontier posts and against the Spanish for closing the Mississippi River.
 In the eastern states, they denounced Britain for "piracy" against American shipping.
 In the Carolinas, they demanded a uniform currency and adequate representation for the growing backcountry.

 The societies strongly protested the excise tax on whiskey.
 They denounced John Jay as special envoy to London and vehemently repudiated Jay Treaty, which he signed.
-They complained about secret sessions of Congress and the state legislatures and demanded that public officials abandon the use of "dark, intricate, antiquated formalities" and "obsolete phraseology," which only lawyers and classical scholars could understand.
+They complained about secret sessions of Congress and the state legislatures and demanded that public officials abandon the use of "dark, intricate, antiquated formalities" and "obsolete phraseology", which only lawyers and classical scholars could understand.